 Program for Avocational Archaeological Certification (PAAC)

 - PAAC classes offered by the Assistant State Archaeologist/History Colorado are open to SJBAS members and non-members at a nominal cost.
 Participants can obtain a broad knowledge of archaeologically-related topics and formally recognized levels of expertise to facilitate avocational archaeological public service in Colorado.
 Course dates, usually on the weekend, and locations can be found on the SJBAS website, PAAC, or at History Colorado.

 Other Questions?
 Ideas?
 Interested in helping SJBAS?

 Welcome to SJBAS!
 It is a wonderful group of individuals who share a strong interest in the archaeology, culture, and historical resources of the region.
 We encourage your involvement as both a Member Participant and Member Volunteer.
-After you take a few months to get your feet wet, please consider helping in some capacity small or large, such as assisting with meeting socials, coordinating a field trip or providing your ideas for additional speakers and field trips.
+After you take a few months to get your feet wet, please consider helping in some capacity small or large, such as assisting with meeting socials, organizing a field trip or providing your ideas for additional speakers and field trips.
 You will get to know other members, have more fun, and help SJBAS thrive.